 Twists on traditional mulled wine

 While it’s usually enjoyed crisp and chilled, white wine can also be mulled.
 Team it with light flavours like elderflower cordial, rosemary, vanilla and thyme.
 And don’t forget any non-drinkers; mulled apple juice with mild spices and orange should fit the bill nicely.
-Our mulled rosé also makes a festive alternative – and be sure to add a generous glug of crème de cassis.
+Our mulled rosé also makes a festive alternative – be sure to add a generous glug of crème de cassis.

 Check out our guide to 5 mulled drinks you can make in minutes for your next festive gathering.